 Lumberville – Raven Rock Bridge, Suspension footbridge between Lumberville, Pennsylvania and Raven Rock, New Jersey.

-Lumberville-Raven Rock Bridge is a pedestrian suspension footbridge that spans the Delaware River between Pennsylvania and New Jersey.
-The five-section metal structure rests on nineteenth-century stone foundations and is supported by steel cables that give it its distinctive appearance.
+The Lumberville-Raven Rock Bridge is a pedestrian suspension footbridge crossing the Delaware River between Pennsylvania and New Jersey.
+It is made up of five sections carried by steel cables, resting on stone foundations that date back to the 19th century.

-The original structure was a covered timber bridge built in 1856 to cross the Delaware River.
-It was replaced in 1947 with a modern suspension footbridge while keeping the original stone foundations in place.
+A covered timber bridge was built at this crossing in 1856 to connect the two river banks.
+It was replaced in 1947 by the current steel footbridge, though the original stone foundations were kept in place.

 The bridge serves as a walking connection between two river communities, regularly used by locals and visitors exploring the Delaware River valley on foot.
 It has become a gathering point for people seeking to experience the shared landscape between two states.